 This post by Christian Schnurr, a student of the RCC-LMU Environmental Studies Certificate Program, stems from his research conducted as part of the exhibition project “Ecopolis: Understanding and Imagining Munich’s Environments.”
 Unless otherwise indicated, images are courtesy of AWM.
 Source: AWM Festschrift.
 An opera about rubbish… Continue Reading “The History of Munich’s Waste Management”

-Hazardous Hope Part 3 By Jonas Stuck (*All images courtesy of the author.)
-In 2016, a new actor entered the main stage and brought new optimism into the fight against plastic waste pollution.
+Hazardous Hope Part 3 By Jonas Stuck In 2016, a new actor entered the main stage and brought new optimism into the fight against plastic waste pollution.
 Let me introduce Ideonella sakaiensis.
-A group of researchers from the… Continue Reading “New Hope for Plastic Waste Pollution?”
+A group of researchers from the Kyoto Institute of Technology and Keio… Continue Reading “New Hope for Plastic Waste Pollution?”

 Last year, students of the RCC Environmental Studies Certificate Program had the opportunity to attend a three-day workshop with Jochen Koller, Diploma Permaculture-Designer and Director of the Forschungsinstitut für Permakultur und Transition (FIPT).
 Students gained an insight into the ethics and design principles of permaculture,… Continue Reading “Student Research: Permaculture – Alternative Agriculture, part 1”

 At the Muséum National d’Histoire Naturelle (National Museum of Natural History) in Paris, the third floor of La Grande Galerie de l’Évolution (the Great Gallery of Evolution) is dedicated to humans’ impact on the environment.
 This collection of garbage represents a meager portion of the waste we produce globally.
 The… Continue Reading “Snapshot: Zero Waste?”